 - works must be submitted in English or French or with English subtitles, if the original language is neither French nor English;

-- maximum duration of 20 minutes, minimum of 1 second;
+- maximum duration of the work must be 30 minutes, minimum 1 second;

 - the finished video or film you are applying with must be your original work, plagiarism won’t be tolerated;

 - it is your responsibility to make sure you have all the rights to the work you are applying with;